knupel/Rope/README.md

 float precision:
 vec2, vec3 and vec4 with all operation from PVector and few more possibilities.
-Plus vec5 and vec6 to store data. note : class vec is note write with Uppercase RVec, or Vec for the first letter like is done usualy.
+Plus vec5 and vec6 to store data.

+note : class vec is note write with Uppercase RVec, or Vec for the first letter like is done usualy.
 The reason is dur of the number time where you write the Class, it's possible to accept is a type, like in GLSL !!!

 integer precision:
-ivec2,ivec3,ivec4 with few operation and ivec5 and ivec6 to store data
+ivec2, ivec3, ivec4 with few operation
+and ivec5 and ivec6 to store data.

 boolean precision:
-bvec2,bvec3,bvec4,bvec5,bvec6
+bvec2, bvec3, bvec4, bvec5, bvec6.

 ### core package
 Constants set, mathematical, direct color code